Corns & Calluses

 On the day of the medical procedure, the surgical site is prepared and disinfected to minimize the risk of infection.
 A local anesthetic is injected to numb the area, ensuring the patient feels no pain during the operation.
 This step is critical for a seamless and comfortable surgical process.

-Once the area is numb, Dr. Oganesyan makes small, precise incisions around the corn.
-The size and location of cuts depend on the corn’s size and whether it is superficial or deeply rooted.
+Once the area is numb, Dr. Oganesyan makes small, precise incisions around the corn or callus.
+The size and location of cuts depend on the affected area’s size and whether it is superficial or deeply rooted.
 For corns caused by bone deformities, additional incisions may be made to address the underlying structures.

 Dr. Oganesyan uses a surgical scalpel to remove the thickened, hardened skin layers.
-The process involves meticulous attention to detail to eliminate the entire corn without damaging the surrounding healthy tissue.
+The process involves meticulous attention to detail to eliminate the entire corn or callus without damaging the surrounding healthy tissue.

 If necessary, Dr. Oganesyan may perform additional procedures, such as shaving down a protruding bone or correcting structural abnormalities in the foot.
 This ensures the underlying problem is resolved and reduces the risk of recurrence.

-Finally, the area is cleaned again and covered with a sterile dressing or bandage to protect it from infection.
+Finally, the area is cleaned again and covered with a sterile dressing or bandage to prevent infection.
 Patients may also receive a post-surgical shoe or padding to prevent excessive pressure on the treated area.

 Most people can resume light activities within a few days, though pressure on the affected area should be avoided.
 Wearing loose, comfortable shoes or surgical boots helps prevent irritation of the surgical site.
 Swimming and bathing should be avoided until the wound has completely healed.

 Patients can continue regularly walking barefoot after 2 weeks, though this may vary depending on the extent of the surgery and individual healing rates.
-Some people might need to modify their footwear permanently to prevent recurrence.
+Some people may need to permanently modify their footwear to prevent recurrence.
 Complete recovery usually occurs 3-4 weeks post-surgery.

-Professional treatment is crucial in addressing the discomfort and complications caused by corns.
+Professional treatment is crucial in addressing the discomfort and complications caused by corns and calluses.
 By targeting the underlying cause of this condition, Dr. Oganesyan can offer many benefits for our patients:

-How Much Does It Cost to Treat Corns in Miami?
+How Much Does It Cost to Treat Corns and Calluses in Miami?

 • Over-the-counter medicated pads typically cost between $20 and $50.